kas1330/Work-Day-Scheduler/README.md

 6. Save the vale of the input to localStorage.
-7. Display all the value that are help in localStorage in the appropriate timeBlock after refresh is hit. <---- working locally, not on github pages 10/6
+7. Display all the value that are help in localStorage in the appropriate timeBlock after refresh is hit.
+Working locally not on github pages. <----Resolved 10/6